top of page

 Submarine Cable Damage

 Understanding key aspects of submarine cable capacity IRU agreements.
-Here are some guidelines that salespeople and lawyers should follow when negotiating Capacity Indefeasible Rights of Use (IRU) agreements:
+Here are some guidelines that salespeople and lawyers should follow when negotiating capacity Indefeasible Rights of Use (IRU) agreements:

 1. An IRU model does not transfer ownership of the underlying assets.

 It is one of many legal forms for commercializing capacity.
-A Capacity IRU agreement grants the right to use a specific amount of capacity over a long-term period, typically 10–20 years, without transferring ownership of the underlying asset, that is, the submarine cable.
+A capacity IRU agreement grants the right to use a specific amount of capacity over a long-term period, typically 10–20 years, without transferring ownership of the underlying asset, that is, the submarine cable.

-The term IRU stands for Indefeasible Right of Use and refers to the exclusive, unrestricted, and indefeasible right to use the bandwidth of a determined capacity service of a fiber cable.
+The term IRU stands for Indefeasible Right of Use and refers to the exclusive, unrestricted, and indefeasible right to use the bandwidth of a determined capacity service of a fibre cable.
 Accordingly, the capacity supplier will be committed to providing the capacity services associated with the IRU contract, possibly without making any reference to a specific cable infrastructure.

 This last aspect is also relevant when considering bankruptcy1, and it is advisable to include additional terms in the agreement to clarify that there is no sale of assets or transfer of title.
-Hence, it is recommended to explicitly state that the sale of the Capacity IRU does not transfer any form of title or ownership in any real or personal property, including, but not limited to, the supplier network.
+Hence, it is recommended to explicitly state that the sale of the capacity IRU does not transfer any form of title or ownership in any real or personal property, including, but not limited to, the supplier network.

 This is also important for those who are outside the wholesale market, such as local tax authorities or antitrust watchdogs, that may request a copy of these agreements to calculate the market share of international connectivity of a specific cable owner.
-For such purposes, the submarine cable owner landing in that country should carefully analyze the contract beforehand, in accordance with applicable local laws that may impose dominant operator obligations.
+For such purposes, the submarine cable owner landing in that country should carefully analyse the contract beforehand, in accordance with applicable local laws that may impose dominant operator obligations.

 A similar approach should be considered to avoid potential restrictive criteria from national telecom regulators.
 Before signing a multijurisdictional capacity IRU agreement, lawyers should carefully examine the appropriate local terms used for capacity IRU operations in those markets to avoid any legal burdens commonly restricted to the mobile/retail business, such as price control mechanisms, obligations to publish the service offer, or standard network interconnection agreements.

-2. Service Level Agreements (SLAs)are a critical part of a Capacity IRU agreement.
+2. Service Level Agreements (SLAs)are a critical part of a capacity IRU agreement.

 During its life cycle, any cable submarine system is expected to experience a service outage.